SauceBoss1/CSE13s/asgn4/README.md

 - -v:           Prints all verbose hamiltonian paths found
 - -i: infile    inputs in a user's graph file. (stdin is used by default)
 - -o: outfile   Outputs the program's results to a file. (stdout is used by default)

+## Issues

+So far, there are no significant issues.
+However, the algorithm has significantly more recursive calls than the example binary but the shorest length outputs are the same.

+With that being said, the recursive algorihm is currently not optimized for quick run times